Why choose engineering?

 Auckland is home to some of the country’s largest entertainment and cultural events and boasts a diverse nightlife centred around the city and its fringe suburbs.
 With over 800 beaches, parks and walkways spread throughout the city, and 65 islands in the Hauraki Gulf, Auckland offers plenty of opportunities to disconnect from city life.

-The University of Auckland and its Faculty of Engineering are the highest ranked in New Zealand.
+The University of Auckland is the highest ranked University in New Zealand.
 We’re continuing to invest in this reputation by growing the resources our students, staff and researchers rely on.
-Construction on a brand new building for the Faculty of Engineering is well underway, and will be ready for use in 2020.

-All nine of our specialisations are accredited by Engineering New Zealand, a signatory to the Washington Accord.
-This makes our BE(Hons) an internationally recognised engineering qualification that can prepare you for work in many countries across the world.
+All ten of our specialisations are accredited by Engineering New Zealand, a signatory to the Washington Accord.
+This makes our Bachelor of Engineering (Honours) an internationally recognised qualification that can prepare you for work worldwide.